|

 mist?
 Soon you will hear only the drill and

-the hammer.
-The cry of the wolf will be gone,
+of the wolf will be gone,

 soon to be heard no more!
 Unless we speak